Defensible space theory: Today

 The defensible space theory was largely popular in city design from its emergence until the 1980s.
-Some of his basic ideas are still taken into consideration presently, and all contemporary approaches and discussions of the relationship between crime and house design use Newman's theory as a critical point of reference.
+Some of his basic ideas are still taken into consideration at present, and all contemporary approaches and discussions of the relationship between crime and house design use Newman's theory as a critical point of reference.
 Although modifications were made to the original theory in the 1980s, Newman's basic principles still exist in design, and have been used by the United States Department of Housing and Urban Development as "both a criminological concept and a proven strategy for enhancing our Nation's quality of life".

+In the UK, defensible space remains the basis of Secured By Design, a police initiative that modifies plans for public spaces in ways that they believe will deter crime by limiting routes through neighbourhoods, maximising surveillance, and removing amenities that draw non-residents.

 In popular culture

-In the HBO miniseries Show Me a Hero, Newman, a recurring character, articulates his theory of defensible space to Judge Sand as they are trying to plan where to place two hundred new units of desegregated public housing in the city of Yonkers, New York.
+In the HBO miniseries Show Me a Hero, Newman, a recurring character, articulates his theory of defensible space to Judge Sand as they try to plan where to place two hundred new units of desegregated public housing in the city of Yonkers, New York.